ClusterM/famicom-dumper-writer/README.md

 ## Firmware

-You need to write firmware to two cips: the STM32 chip using ST-Link programmer and the EPM1270 CPLD chip using USB Blaster programmer.
+You need to write firmware to two chips: the STM32 chip using ST-Link programmer and the EPM1270 CPLD chip using USB Blaster programmer.

+## Driver

+Under Windows the driver is usually installed automatically.
+If it doesn't, you can get the driver here: [https://www.st.com/en/development-tools/stsw-stm32102.html](https://www.st.com/en/development-tools/stsw-stm32102.html) - registration required but it's free.

 ## Software